powsybl/powsybl.github.io/docs/user_stories/loadflow_tutorial.md

 # Easy network to start with PowSyBl

-In this user story, the network is quite simple and made of two lines in parallel, with on left side a generator and on right side a load.
+In this user story, the network is quite simple and made of two lines in parallel, with on the left side a generator and on the right side a load.
 The load consumes 600 MW and the generator produces 606.5 MW.
-A load flow computes the flows on the two lines.
-The flow on the upper line is of 302.4 MW at its entrance and of 300.4 MW at its exit.
-The flow in the lower line is the same.
+A load flow computes the flows through the two lines.
+The flow through the upper line is of 302.4 MW at its entrance and of 300.4 MW at its exit.
+The flow through the lower line is the same.
 The power losses are of 2 MW on each line.

 ![Eurostag network initial](./images/Network_Eurostag_Initial.svg){: width="50%" .center-image}